smoores-dev/storyteller/docs/docs/intro/getting-started.md

 Docker Compose, a system for declaratively configuring Docker containers, for actually managing your Storyteller instance long-term.
-To do so, create a new, empty folder called “storyteller” (it can be called anything you like, but storyteller or Storyteller will probably be easiest to remember!) and create a file within it called `compose.yaml`.
+To do so, create a new, empty folder called “storyteller” (it can be called anything you like, but “storyteller” or “Storyteller” will probably be easiest to remember!) and create a file within it called `compose.yaml`.
 This will be our Docker compose configuration file.

 To start, here’s how we could configure Docker compose to run the Storyteller